minh-doan/MLCP/README.md

     ```
     The script will also look for files named *DefaultDB_train.db* and *DefaultDB_test.db* , which are SQLite databases, inside **CPOut**.
 Please consider this if you need to change the name of the output folder, and name and type of CellProfiler output database.
 If you wish, you can change these path and names easily by editing the script itself using any text editor.

-    If you prefer to use .CSV output, please visit another vignette: https://github.com/holgerhennig/machine-learning-IFC
+    If you prefer to use .CSV outputs, please visit another [vignette](https://github.com/holgerhennig/machine-learning-IFC) of the same work.

 1. Feature selection

     CellProfiler may extract large number of features.
-For classical machine learning methods, it is advisable to first remove the zero-variance features (same values for every objects) as well as redundant features (highly correlated features).
+For classical machine learning, it is advisable to first remove the zero-variance features (same values for every objects) as well as redundant features (highly correlated features).
 This preprocessing step is demonstrated in the first part of **MachineLeaning**/*MLCP.ipynb* using tree-based feature selection method.
 You can easily modify this module to use any other feature selection methods.

     **Input of this step:**